Geometrical representation of subshifts for primitive substitutions: Examples

-gives a subshift which is neither a finite extension of a minimal translation of $\T^3$, nor weakly mixing (even up to a power).
+is neither a finite extension of a minimal translation of $\T^3$ nor weakly mixing.
 Indeed, the eigenvalues of the subshift are $e^{2 i \pi \alpha}$, where $\alpha \in 57 \varphi \Z$, where $\varphi$ is the golden number, but the degree of the Perron eigenvalue is $4$.
 The characteristic polynomial of this matrix is

 \end{ex}

 \begin{ex}[Two Pisot, weakly mixing] The primitive substitution